New Teacher Induction Program

 New Teacher Mentors

-New Teacher Mentors are released from classroom responsibilities in order to focus their time and energy on meeting the needs of Participating Teachers.
-In order to meet this responsibility, New Teacher Mentors should perform the following roles:
+In order to meet this responsibility, New Teacher Mentors perform the following roles:

 One-on-One Mentoring